-Timothy Bruett, baritone, (BA, Luther College ’07; MM, U of M-Twin Cities ’09) a native of Winterset, Iowa and recent returnee to the Twin Cities, is an avid and frequent performer, having collaborated on works ranging from Baroque opera and oratorio to 20th-century chamber music and art song.
-He is also a lover of church and choral music, having sung professionally with the Minnesota Beethoven Festival Chorale, the Choir of Gentlemen & Choristers at the Cathedral of the Incarnation in Garden City, New York, and the Choir of Men & Boys at St. Thomas Church, Fifth Avenue in New York City.
-Timothy lives in Saint Paul with his cat, Rupert, he is an amateur political junkie, and he is thrilled to be back for his fourth season with The Singers!
+Timothy Bruett, baritone (BA, Luther College ’07; MM, U of M – Twin Cities ’09), is an avid and frequent performer, having collaborated on works ranging from Baroque opera and oratorio to 20th-century chamber music and art song.
+He is also a lover of choral and church music, and is currently a Section Leader with the Motet Choir at House of Hope Presbyterian Church in Saint Paul.
+Past engagements include the Minnesota Beethoven Festival Chorale, the Choir of Gentlemen & Choristers at the Cathedral of the Incarnation in Garden City, New York, and the Choir of Men & Boys at St. Thomas Church, Fifth Avenue in New York City.
+A native of Winterset, Iowa, Tim currently lives in Saint Paul with his cat, Rupert.
+He is also an amateur political junkie, and is thrilled to make music with The Singers!

-Ben Dulak is excited to be in his third year of singing tenor with The Singers.
-A 2014 graduate of St. Olaf College, Ben is currently a Project Manager with Augsburg Fortress.
+Ben Dulak is excited to be in his fourth year of singing tenor with The Singers.
+A 2014 graduate of St. Olaf College, Ben is currently employed as a Project Manager with Augsburg Fortress.
 He is also a tenor section leader at Westminster Presbyterian Church in Minneapolis.
-Besides singing with The Singers, Ben keeps a busy schedule of singing throughout the Twin Cities, having performed with the Minnesota Beethoven Festival, MPLS (Impulse), APM Radio Choir, Pop-Up Choir, Hymnos and the SPCO Chorale.
+Besides singing with The Singers, Ben keeps a busy schedule of singing throughout the Twin Cities, having performed with the Minnesota Beethoven Festival, MPLS (Impulse), APM Radio Choir, Pop-Up Choir, Hymnos, the Northstar Consort and the SPCO Chorale.

 Allison Eckberg, alto, is a 2009 graduate of the University of Minnesota.
 She currently teaches elementary music in Eden Prairie, and serves as alto section leader at Wayzata Community Church.
 She is excited to be in her seventh season with The Singers, where she met her husband, Sam.